Vir0z4/svrp/docs/README.md

 ## Welcome to Sony VAIO Recovery Patcher documentation!

-#### This is a test environnement!
+#### This is a test environment!
 Please use the wiki available on the GitHub repository.

 ### Start here!